GregTrevellick/VsixYeomanTemplates/Src/OmniSharpAspNetVsix/VsixArtefacts/VsmpReadMe.md

 ![](screen2.gif)

-...the new project will be opened in a new instance of Visual Studio.
+...the new project will be opened in a new instance of Visual Studio (or your default .csproj app).

 > Note: A Visual Studio solution file (`.Sln`) is not created when the project is scaffolded.
 However when you close Visual Studio you will be prompted to create and save a solution file.